jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 December 05, 2008
 Wide Sargasso Sea by Jean Rhys

+>The heart know its own bitterness.

 December 10, 2008
 Angels and Insects by A.S.
 Byatt

+>the Apostles in Cambridge, that learned society of young men who were going to change the world into something altogether more just and delightful.

 December 13, 2008
 Nick & Norah's Infinite Playlist by Rachel Cohn and David Levithan

+>I would like to lie next to him in the dark and watch him breathe and watch him sleep and wonder what he's dreaming about and not get an inferiority complex if the dreams aren't about me.

 February 15, 2009
 The Mayor of Castro Street: The Life and Times of Harvey Milk by Randy Shilts